 On November 30, 2017, the board of directors declared a special dividend to the holders of common stock and preferred stock of record on that date, contingent upon the closing of the Company's IPO.
 The cash dividend declared to stockholders was \$0.5802 per share of common stock, \$5.8020 per share of Series B convertible preferred stock (the "Series B Preferred Stock") and \$5.8020 per share of Series C convertible preferred stock (the "Series C Preferred Stock").
-Related to this special dividend declared in November 2017, the Company paid \$42,137 of dividends to the common and preferred stockholders during the year ended December 31, 2017, and as of December 31, 2017, dividend payments to be made totaled \$865 and were included in accrued expenses and other current liabilities in the accompanying consolidated balance sheet.
+Related to this special dividend declared in November 2017, the Company paid \$865 and \$42,137 of dividends to the common and preferred stockholders during the years ended December 31, 2018 and 2017, respectively, and no dividend payments with respect to this special dividend were payable as of December 31, 2018.
+As of December 31, 2017, dividend payments to be made totaled \$865 and were included in accrued expenses and other current liabilities in the accompanying consolidated balance sheet.

 In connection with this special dividend declared in November 2017, the board of directors also approved, contingent upon the payment of the November 2017 special dividend, cash payments to be made to holders of the Company's stock options, SARs and RSUs as an equitable adjustment to the holders of such instruments in accordance with the provisions of the Company's equity incentive plans.
 The equitable adjustment payments to the holders of the stock options, SARs and RSUs are equal to \$0.5802 per share multiplied by the net number of shares subject to outstanding equity awards after applying the treasury stock method.
 The cash payments to such holders will be made as their equity awards vest through fiscal year 2021.
-During the year ended December 31, 2017, the Company paid \$5,193 to the holders of such vested equity awards.
-As of December 31, 2017, equitable adjustment payments to be made as equity awards vest through fiscal year 2021, net of estimated forfeitures, totaled \$1,735 and were included in accrued expenses and other current liabilities in the accompanying consolidated balance sheets.
+During the years ended December 31, 2018 and 2017, the Company paid \$1,132 and \$5,193, respectively, to the holders of such vested equity awards.
+As of December 31, 2018 and 2017, equitable adjustment payments to be made as equity awards vest through fiscal year 2021, net of estimated forfeitures, totaled \$603 and \$1,735, respectively, and were included in accrued expenses and other current liabilities in the accompanying consolidated balance sheets.